 Prevent the stress of damaged and/or lost hearing aids with Ear Gear.

-They have been selling hearing instrument armor for over 12 years all over the world.
+They have been selling hearing instrument armor since 2005 all over the world.
 The acoustically transparent spandex sleeve fits right over the hearing instrument to protect it from damage and loss.

 What are the incredible benefits to Ear Gear hearing aid clips for glasses?